DanBrandt/EUVpy/README.md

 # Examples

+There is a [Python notebook](https://github.com/DanBrandt/EUVpy/blob/main/examples/euvpy_examples.ipynb) you can walk through in order to get familiar with the basic functionality of EUVpy.

-We encourage you to peruse the [examples](https://github.com/DanBrandt/EUVpy/blob/main/docs/source/examples.rst) in the documentation for guidelines on how to run each of the models.
+We encourage you to peruse [more examples](https://github.com/DanBrandt/EUVpy/blob/main/docs/source/examples.rst) in the documentation for guidelines on how to run each of the models.

 Due to the unique construction of NEUVAC, at present, we only recommend running ensembles for NEUVAC, and not any of the other models.